 You can mix and match the strategies and options that make the most sense for you.
 Experts do caution against biting off more than you can chew, however.
 Going from doing nothing to doing everything on this list (or more) is likely not going to result in any kind of sustainable way of generating extra cash and reducing your expenses over the long-term.

 Likewise, taking a second job, even part-time, is not always practical – yes, you’ll generate more income, but if you run yourself ragged, get sick, have no time to maintain your home or see your family, that’s not really an overall net gain, is it?
+In fact, you may end up needing to get a same day loan just to keep up.
 You’ll have to use your best judgment as to what makes the most sense for you, and practice moderation to not overdo it.

 Ideal Solutions To Come Up With Extra Cash Depends on Your Needs and Skills